Understanding, revealing, and protecting the past

 Mapping the Heritage of Afghanistan

 Using remote sensing satellite imagery, the Afghan Heritage Mapping Project (AHMP) is developing a geospatial database of all detectable archaeological sites in Afghanistan.
 The database currently contains more than 6,000 heritage sites.
-At the same time, the project is training the staff of the Afghan Institute of Archaeology (AIA) to locate these archaeological sites using geographic information systems (GIS).
+At the same time, the project is training the staff in Kabul to locate these archaeological sites using geographic information systems (GIS).
 In addition to being able to monitor sites for evidence of looting, the development of the geospatial database will allow heritage protection to be incorporated into mining, economic, and urban development projects.
 The technical training and capacity building for the staff of the AIA has taken place both in Afghanistan and at the Center for Ancient Middle Eastern Landscapes (CAMEL) Laboratory at the OI in Chicago.

 FROM THE OI